jaketae/storyteller/README.md

 ## Usage

-1. Load the model with defaults
+1. Load the model with defaults.

 ```python
 from storyteller import StoryTeller